pachecocarlos27/automic-etl/replit.md

 The application requires various API keys and credentials for full functionality.
 These should be added via Replit Secrets:

+### Required for Superadmin Access
+- `SUPERADMIN_EMAIL`: The email address for the superadmin account
+- `SUPERADMIN_PASSWORD`: The password for the superadmin account

+The superadmin account is automatically created/updated when these secrets are configured.
+Changing the secrets will update the superadmin credentials on next application restart.

 ### Required for LLM Features
 - `ANTHROPIC_API_KEY` or `OPENAI_API_KEY`: For AI-powered features